SSD Controller Technical Reference

 NVMe Gen3 · Samsung 980 (non-PRO), Samsung PM991/PM991a (OEM)

-Need Samsung Pascal Controller Recovery?
+Have a Samsung Pascal Controller drive?